In the framework of STEAMConf Barcelona 2018.

 Barcelona City Hall, CosmoCaixa, Center for Contemporary Culture of Barcelona CCCB

 In the future, 90% of jobs and decision-making positions will require mastery of digital skills.
 Today, in Spain, women have a presence of only 18% in decisive positions within this sector, where the best opportunities for personal, social and professional development are located.

 STEAMConf Barcelona 2018, an international education conference, at its fourth edition, wants to highlight the vital importance of implementing programs and resources that help to minimize the digital gap and gender imbalances and promote equal opportunities.

-The Wednesday and Thursday activities, April 18th and 19th, are exclusively for young adolescents and the teaching community, respectively.
+Wednesday and Thursday activities on April 18-19 are exclusively for young adolescents and the teaching community, respectively.